 - Consider what care you may need in the future

 Determine what health care services you’ll likely need to use for the upcoming year.
 This includes specialist appointments and prescriptions.
-If you or anyone in your family has a new health condition, prescription or are planning to undergo surgery, you’ll want to take that into consideration when selecting a plan.
+If you or anyone in your family has a new health condition, prescription or is planning to undergo surgery, you’ll want to take that into consideration when selecting a plan.
 It’s also a good idea to see what type of coverage your health plan offers in terms of COVID-19 screening, testing and treatment, and what your out-of-pocket costs might be for those services.

 - Know how much you’ll pay and check to see if you qualify for financial assistance

 The amount of coverage you get depends on the type of plan you choose.
 Typically, the more coverage you have, the higher your monthly premium will be.
 Most health plans share costs with you through deductibles, copayments and coinsurance.
 It’s important to understand the services a health plan covers and any associated out-of-pocket costs before picking a plan.